English <> Spanish Translation Certification Exam Preparation by Teleconference

 - 10 CEU for WA AOC for Washington state credentialed interpreters

 Note: CE certificates will state the number of sessions attended per WA DSHS requirements.
+They will also state the score obtained on the ALTA test.
+Some organizations are looking for certificates for 40-hour trainings and validated skills testing.

 - Computer with good internet connection (participants will be entering answers on their computers on a regular basis)